 i was born to die alone

 And finally, we will be exploring the strangely familiar perspective of beginning to consider Dickinson’s manuscripts and her fascicles: where we find that the poems are not so much inscrutable as fluid, emerging in a process of writing that the print texts have largely hidden.
-A resource for this will be the Manuscript Books of Emily Dickinson (edited by Franklin) on reserve at the library.
+A resource for this will be the Manuscript Books of Emily Dickinson (edited by Franklin) available at the library, or the Dickinson Electronic Archives.
 Perhaps, we will find, there are ways to see that Dickinson, in her own terms, is interested as Whitman is in the suggestiveness of words.
 Her poem, as she suggests of the world, is not conclusion.

 For a gateway to various Dickinson resources, biographical, bibliographical, and critical, visit here.